 This article is mostly about separating colors for print by hand (about which David Weisner has said “Horrors!”), as was done years ago.
 And a

-Recently, my book PET THE PETS (my third book … and very first novelty/lift –the-flap book) was released into the world!
-The concept began as
+By Sarah Lynne Reul Recently, my book PET THE PETS (my third book … and very first novelty/lift –the-flap book) was released into the world!

-Today’s the day that my second picture book, ALLIE ALL ALONG, becomes available wherever books are sold!
-On the surface, the story is about toddler
+By Sarah Lynne Reul Today’s the day that my second picture book, ALLIE ALL ALONG, becomes available wherever books are sold!
+On the surface, the

-Today is the launch of my debut picture book, THE BREAKING NEWS.THE BREAKING NEWS is about a girl who wants to make things better after she
+By Sarah Lynne Reul Today is the launch of my debut picture book, THE BREAKING NEWS.THE BREAKING NEWS is about a girl who wants to make

 On February 14th Diana Haneski, the library media specialist at Margery Stoneman Douglas High School in Parkland, Florida, saved the lives of fifty students and